GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Approach

+For the example in Section~\ref{sec:ex}, $\mathbb{D}_S^\textit{safe}$ is the Cartesian product of the safe range of the heading and distance variables, $G$ is an $11 \times 11$ grid within $\mathbb{D}_S^\textit{safe}$, and $M_\mathit{per}$ is a degree 4 polynomial regression model that predicts the five parameters of the distribution of the perceived state (mean heading and distance, heading and distance variance, and correlation).
+The bottom half of Figure~\ref{fig:ex:blockDiag} describes $M'_V$.
+As there are two state variables, the raw sample is drawn from a 2D standard distribution.

 We assume the output is distributed according to $\mathcal N(\mu_S, \sigma_S)$ as we can easily define the distribution in terms of $\mu_S, \sigma_S^2$.
-However, we can use any distribution whose parameters we can predict through polynomial regression.
-Likewise, instead of choosing raw samples from $\mathcal N(0, 1)$, we can sample any distribution that has orthogonal polynomials for use with GPC (e.g., Uniform, Beta, or more complicated distributions as polynomials of such random variables).
+We have observed that, for real-world input images, the output distribution of perception neural networks indeed tends to be normally distributed (Figure~\ref{fig:ex:agbotrealerr}).
+However, we can use the same method for other distributions if 1)~the parameters of the fitted distribution vary smoothly as the ground truth changes, and 2)~orthogonal polynomials corresponding to that distribution exist for use with GPC (e.g., the uniform and beta distributions).